rodan123/piblock/dbpiblock/README.md

 This is a fork of the jcblock_log_to_MySQL project by Thomas Miller (https://github.com/tomjavamiller/jcblock_log_to_MySQL).

 I use it to keep a complete record of the callerID log.
 It is run as a prerotation script for logrotate and adds the months callers to a MySQL database.
-It creates a report showing the all time most persistant blacklisted junk callers.
+It creates a report showing the all time total of each junk call number.
 Like the original author, I have a telephone feature that allows me to block a limited number of calling numbers (10), so that they do not even ring in.
 I would like to find the most persistant junk callers to include on that short list.
-Also, keeping a complete callerID history may prove beneficial for other uses in the future.
+Also, keeping a complete callerID history may prove to be beneficial.

 The program may be run manually to create a current report.